Gilgamech/SPArational/www/index.md

 Just copy the above page frame and save on your web host as something like `frame.md`.
 Then just update your HTML bootstrap to point at it instead of the base frame.
 Feel free to update URI locations, element types, element IDs, and add element classes as desired.

-## Add a sitelet to your site:
+## Add a pagelet to your site:

 - Like a microservice for your website.
-- Markdown sitelets are easy - just load and render:
+- Markdown pagelets are easy - just load and render:

-    ::: #usingSiteletListRgb
+    ::: #usingPageletListRgb
     :::

-    /sites/rgb.jml::usingSiteletListRgb
+    /sites/rgb.jml::usingPageletListRgb

-::: #usingSiteletListRgb
+::: #usingPageletListRgb
 :::

-/sites/rgb.jml::usingSiteletListRgb
+/sites/rgb.jml::usingPageletListRgb

 ## Add Javascript to a page: